RimisiusDev/EAFC25-CrackByRimisiusDev/README.md

 This is My First Trying to Crack EAFC 25 using Origin and Denuvo Emulator(Anadius)...
 So Enjoy to use this!!!

 > [!CAUTION]
-> You Need Update Ticket if you updated Windows 10, 11 or you updated you're PC Drivers(GPU, CPU, Motherboard, Disks, etc)...
+> You Need Update Ticket if updated Windows 10, 11 or you updated you're PC Drivers(GPU, CPU, Motherboard, Disks, etc)...
 Thanks for Reading This!!!

 [Join To My Discord Server](https://discord.gg/U2P5Hrcq9C)